 You can also use Microsoft Mobility Center to quickly reduce screen brightness.
 You can access Microsoft Mobility Center from Control Panel.
 Remember, the less bright your screen is, your battery will last more.

-Turn Off Your Display After Some Time Of Inactivity
+Method 2: Turn Off Your Display After Some Time Of Inactivity

 If you leave your laptop for a couple of minutes, its screen will still be on, unnecessarily draining battery.
 So you can set your screen to turn off after a short period of time, and save some energy while you’re not using your laptop.

 Go to Control Panel, open Power Options and set your display to turn off after some time of inactivity (for example 3 or 5 minutes).
 You can instantly turn your screen back on, simply by moving your mouse cursor or pressing any key on your keyboard, so this could be a great power saver.

 Method 3: Disable Bluetooth and Wi-Fi Devices

 Your laptop probably has Bluetooth port, which also could be a big battery drainer.
 Because Bluetooth ports and similar components use laptop’s battery simply for being enabled.
 And since you probably don’t use Bluetooth all the time, you can disable it and save some battery.
 To disable Bluetooth, press the Function (Fn) key and press the Bluetooth key on your laptop.

 Same story with your Wi-Fi, because Wi-Fi is also a huge battery consumer, and disabling it could definitely save some battery power.
 For example, if you’re working on some project that doesn’t require internet connection, there’s no need for Wi-Fi to be turned on.
 Wi-Fi could be simply turned off by using function keys of your laptop.

 Method 4: Change The Power Plan